Save Big on Cyber Monday! Up to 40% Off

 • The number of expressions in all queries combined by UNION must be the same.

-Basic syntax of the SQL UNION
+Basic syntax of SQL UNION

 Let's look at how UNION functions in SQL.
 The syntax for it is as follows: